estreiten/jaime/README.md

     ]

   when clicking the "Play music" button in the Jaime Manager board, it will trigger the ``run.sh`` script located inside the ``actions/play`` folder.
 The output will be displayed in a new file inside the ``logs`` folder.<br>
+  Note: make sure that the script files have the corresponding permissions to be executed by Jaime.<br>
   Optional: you can also specify the ``root`` option in the action config.
 The action script will run in the folder specified by that property.

 ### Bots: run tasks in remote workstations